Marthaquinram/seattle-code-301n26/class-06/README.md

   - Response
 - Understand third-party APIs
 - Be able to gather information from APIs
-- Use Postman to test routes
+- Use Thunder Client to test routes
 - Understand async and await

 ## Notes